Treatment to get you back to feeling like yourself

 If your insurance company requires prior authorization, the treatment plan will be reviewed with them for approval.
 You are expected to check with your insurance company before scheduling an appointment to determine your level of coverage.

-It is your responsibility to confirm that your insurance carrier has authorized treatment and payment.
-If your insurance plan does not cover any portion of the pain management services received, you are responsible for payment.
+It is your responsibility to work with our financial counselor and your insurance company to insure your insurance carrier has authorized treatment and payment.
+If your insurance plan does not cover any portion of the pain management services received, you will be responsible for the payment.

 Frequently Asked Questions